The History of Maggs Bros.

 TrHSE55_01

 One of the most lasting tangible legacies of the firm is probably the extraordinary series of catalogues, now numbering well over 1,500.
 Although the bulk are relatively routine reflections of what was in stock at the time, many are considerable works of scholarship and remain valuable reference works in their own right.
-Another tangible legacy is the firm’s historic archive, mostly dating from its first incorporation as a limited company in 1935.
+Another tangible legacy is the historic archive, mostly dating from its first incorporation as a limited company in 1935.
 The bulk of it, except for the most recent decades, was donated to the British Library where it now attracts researchers into the history of the book trade from around the globe.

 Today, the firm continues to change and develop with a strong team of young dealers who can not only respond to the rapid changes in collecting interests of collectors and libraries but can also lead the way in the development of those changes with a confidence built on the experience of their colleagues and predecessors.